mfischer9/effective-succotash/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+We will track each others progress through github and make sure everyone is completing tasks.
+We will also use groupme as our way of communicating with one another.
+Groupme is the main way for messages to get between members.

 ## How will will communicate difficulties with a task assigned to us
 We will bring up any concerns of ours to the other members in the group after giving it our own best effort.
 From there,